The Tube map guide to London’s best restaurants

 In a nutshell: The best of the Middle East in boho W11

-Deeply inter-connected with its country, the earthy Akub thistle is said to “embody the essence of Palestine” – just as Akub, chef Fadi Kattan’s four-floor celebration of Palestinian cuisine, does so in the heart of London’s Notting Hill.
+Deeply interconnected with its country, the earthy Akub thistle is said to “embody the essence of Palestine” – just as Akub, chef Fadi Kattan’s four-floor celebration of Palestinian cuisine, does in the heart of London’s Notting Hill.
 Bring a group (this place is made for sharers) and let knowledgeable staff choose the right spread of intriguing dishes, cooked with British ingredients and showing off the rich, sophisticated flavours of Kattan’s home country.
-Wake up the taste buds with the chilli shatta and tahini dips (best slathered onto Akub’s authentic breads), as well as the trio of individually spiced and hand-rolled labneh balls.
+Wake up the taste buds with the chilli shatta and tahini dips (best slathered on Akub’s authentic breads), as well as the trio of individually spiced and hand-rolled labneh balls.
 The homemade Nabulsi cheese with nigella seed oil, though, might just change your life – halloumi won’t cut it after you’ve tried this.
 After some fresh mafghoussa – courgettes with garlic yogurt – and hot tomato dagga ghazzawieh, larger, meatier plates roll around.
-Kattan’s clever reinterpretation of mansaf (rice and delicate lamb shoulder in crunchy pastry bites), paired with a startling jameed yoghurt, both make a perfect accompaniment to the knockout slow-cooked neck of lamb.
-There’s also the opportunity to try wines from Palestine, Jordan and Lebanon – not that common, even in London.
+Kattan’s clever reinterpretation of mansaf (rice and delicate lamb shoulder in crunchy pastry bites) paired with a startling jameed yoghurt makes a perfect accompaniment to the knockout slow-cooked neck of lamb.
+There’s also the opportunity to try wines from Palestine, Jordan and Lebanon, not that common, even in London.

 Victoria Line